mendersoftware/mender-docs/06.Administration/chapter.md

 # Administration

-Configuration and administration of Mender services
+Configuration and administration of Mender services.
+Use [Hosted Mender](https://mender.io/signup?target=_blank) to save time setting up and maintaining the Mender server.